gustavomonteirodev/live_view_todo/README.md

 # LiveViewTodo 🧾

 It was my first time using Elixir with phoenix, it was an amazing experience!
 The code became really scalable.
-It's about a to do App created for a interview test, the layout and fonts was created by frontend Mentor, bellow I'll put some functions working in the app!
+It's about a to do App created for an interview test, the design was created by frontend Mentor, bellow I'll put some functionalities working in the app!

 ## Demo video 📸
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/104602579/192145699-e8d86ffc-de03-4edd-8512-010368421a3e.gif)